-Anyone over 12 with HIV/AIDS with a current CD4 count of under 200.
+Anyone aged 12 years and over with HIV/AIDS with a current CD4 count of under 200.

 Primary or acquired cellular combined immune deficiencies (those with low lymphocytes or functional lymphocyte disorder).

 Stem cell transplant in the 24 months before vaccination.